-Smell the roses at the botanical garden, ride the historic carousel at the carousel gardens amusement park, play a round of golf, practise your tennis swing, attend a concert, or just take a leisurely walk through the park.
+Smell the roses at the botanical garden, ride the historic carousel at the Carousel Gardens Amusement Park, play a round of golf, practice your tennis swing, attend a concert, or just take a leisurely walk through the park.

 The options are endless and there’s fun to be had by everyone young or old!

 The southern portion of Lousiana is almost exclusively swampland.